4ms/metamodule-docs-website/docs/wifi.md

 # Wi-Fi Expander

-## Getting Setup
+## Getting Set Up

-Read the PDF version here: [Wifi Quick Start](https://4mscompany.com/media/MetaModule/Wifi-QSG.pdf)
+Read the PDF version here: [Wi‑Fi Quick Start](https://4mscompany.com/media/MetaModule/Wifi-QSG.pdf)

 ### Connect to MetaModule

 1. Power off your system.
-2. Connect one end of the included 8-pin cable to the header labelled "WiFi" on the MetaModule, and the other end to the 8-pin header on the Wi-Fi Expander.
+2. Connect one end of the included 8-pin cable to the header labeled "WiFi" on the MetaModule, and the other end to the 8-pin header on the Wi-Fi Expander.
 3. Make sure the red stripe is up on both ends of the cable.